 While hormone imbalance is often the leading cause of acne, other factors will worsen it.

-• Greasy foods and sugar.
-These are the two categories of food that my patients most often report as problematic for their skin.
+- Greasy foods and sugar.
+These are the two food categories my patients most often report as problematic for their skin.

 How to Treat Acne Naturally